 This one-year fellowship located at Evanston Hospital, Evanston, Illinois, is designed to develop diagnostic expertise in general surgical pathology for either academic or community settings.
-One fellow will be accepted each year.
+One fellow is accepted each year.

 The year includes core rotations in general surgical pathology, frozen section, and consultations.
 Elective time is available for focused subspecialty rotations in cytopathology, dermatopathology, hematopathology, molecular genetic pathology, and research under the supervision of senior faculty.
 The scientific environment is particularly well suited for translational research.